smartcontractkit/documentation/docs/Using Randomness/v1/vrf-contracts.md

 > 🚰 Goerli Faucets
 >
-> Testnet LINK and ETH are available from https://faucets.chain.link/goerli
+> Testnet LINK is available from https://faucets.chain.link/goerli
+> Testnet ETH is available from https://goerlifaucet.com/ or faucets listed at https://faucetlink.to/goerli.

 |Item|Value|
 |---|---|